looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 This scales the `ringMesh` by 1.02 along the x-axis, then the y-axis, then the z-axis.
 That is, it is now 102% of its original size.

+### The final transformation: Rotation

 The final transformation we need to cover is rotation.
-It turns out that rotating things in 3D is a bit trickier than scaling or translating them, even though in most cases you won't run into any problems.
-But since we need to introduce a bit of theory and a couple of new terms, we'll save this for the next chapter.

-For now, here's our lovely new logo, which is _definitely_ not a rip off of the London Underground logo.
+But in fact, we already did that in [Chapter 2](/tutorials/2-lights-color-action/#adding-movement).

+Try to repeat that here.
+Can you make the four blue jewels rotate slowly around their centres?

+Here's the final result.
+This concludes these introductory tutorials.
+Well done for making it this far!

 <p data-height="400" data-theme-id="0" data-slug-hash="VyKGXx" data-default-tab="result" class='codepen'></p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>